impranavgarg/DataStructure_ByPranav/README.md

 # 🌟 Data Structures in Java 🌟

-Welcome to the world of Java Data Structures! 🚀 This repository contains implementations of various data structures🧩 in Java.
+Welcome to the world of Java Data Structures! 🚀 This repository contains implementations of various data structures in Java.

 ## Table of Contents 📚